 It took Derek by surprise Derek when he was retained to provide his first construction expert report.
 A Sacramento attorney had come across his publication “Managing Residential Construction Projects: Strategies & Solutions,” McGraw Hill, NY (2006), and sought a construction expert with custom luxury construction means and methods to give an expert opinion as to the quality of material and execution of a Lake Tahoe residence.

-Construction expert witness, Derek Graham: “I have been serving as a technical construction expert, since 2009, reporting or testifying on more than thirty cases.
-I have testified Federally, and in several states
+Construction expert witness, Derek Graham: “I have been serving as a technical construction expert, since 2009, reporting or testifying on more than forty cases.
+I have testified Federally, and in several states.

 “I have been active in the construction industry since 1982, working my way up from laborer, rough carpenter, finish carpenter, and mill-worker/installer.
 Subsequently, I worked in site management, as a superintendent, and then project manager, for luxury general contractors.
 I reached executive and senior level of project management and project controls, beginning in 2000.

 “My diverse background gives me a broad aspect with which to give diligent and professional consideration from many critical perspectives – including designer, builder, specialty contractors, and owner, or stakeholders.
 I have found that having a critical view of other member’s point of view is a priceless asset.

 “Although I began studies in Fine Arts, I finished with a BA in British Literature, from Hunter College, 1991.
 My studies in rhetoric and literature are germane to my vocation as a construction expert in the way that I am able to consistently issue compelling reports and testimony.
 I endeavor to be an ‘expert’ construction expert – one who is as experienced in his discipline, as he is articulate and precise in his arguments, reporting, and testifying.